 As I started my practice session I usually begin with a few short irons and work my way up to the longer clubs in my bag.
-Initially my swing felt weird but it look great on video.
+Initially, my swing felt weird but it looks great on video.
 My sequence was off.
 I feel as though my hands were trying to “catch up” to my torso.

 I have felt this weirdness before and thought to myself “Damnit.
 What causes me to feel this sometimes – where my swing looks good but I just can’t seem to get the compression from the ball?”.

 Then I took some of my own advice and threw down the alignment and ball position trainer.
 My feet were a bit closed.
 I opened the lead foot and instantly started compressing the golf ball.
 Lesson learned.

 Here is the video of the swing from the practice session.

 I learn something every time I practice.
 I’m heading back out this afternoon to reinforce these things I learned in the morning.
 I’ll let you know how it goes.